SpyHammer: Understanding and Exploiting RowHammer under Fine-Grained Temperature Variations

 We make three observations.
-First, we can reduce the region size from 24k to 2k with minor or none increase in the mean error for all cases we test.
+First, we can reduce the region size from 24k to 2k with minor to no increase in the mean error for all cases we test.
 Second, for region sizes lower than 2k, the mean error increases significantly in many cases.
 For example, modules from Mfr.
 B (Module Id.
 4, 5 6) show a very significant error increase in the absolute temperature estimation.
 Third, the mean error values show similar trends for both relative temperature changes and absolute temperature, for most modules we test.
-However, the error increases more quickly when reducing the region size when estimating absolute temperatures. \loiscomment{Why?? reason about it}
+However, the error increases more quickly when reducing the region size when estimating absolute temperatures.

 We conclude that the attacker can use regions of size as small as 2k rows (i.e., 16MB) for spying on temperature, while maintaining reasonable levels of accuracy.